 Refried beans made with just 2 ingredients!
 Well, as long as you don't count salt and freshly ground black pepper.
 Seriously, this is the absolute EASIEST way to make refried beans.
 You will make them weekly once you know this method.
 It's a 30 minute recipe!

 This method for making the fastest and easiest refried beans ever is a trick from my private chef days.
 The families that I worked for almost always had 'taco night' as one of their requested weekly dinners.
-Since the type of private cheffing I did entailed leaving ready-to-heat meals behind, I relied on these easy refried beans as a side dish.
+Since the type of private cheffing I did entailed leaving ready-to-heat meals behind, I relied on these beans as a side dish.

 Bacon.
 You need 4 slices of your favorite bacon for this recipe; we like thick-cut peppered bacon the most.